What is Heart Failure

 Below you can see a list of conditions that can lead to heart failure include:

-• Coronary heart disease – where the arteries that supply blood to the heart become clogged up with fatty substances (atherosclerosis), which may cause angina or a heart attack
+• Coronary heart disease – where the arteries supplying blood to the heart become blocked by fatty deposits (atherosclerosis), which may lead to angina or a heart attack

-• Heart rhythm problems (arrhythmias), such as atrial fibrillation damage or other problems with the heart valves
+• Heart rhythm problems (arrhythmias), such as atrial fibrillation, or other issues with the heart valves.

-• Congenital heart disease – birth defects that affect the normal workings of the heart
+• Congenital heart disease – birth defects that impair the normal functioning of the heart.

-• Sometimes obesity, anaemia, drinking too much alcohol, an overactive thyroid or high pressure in the lungs (pulmonary hypertension) can also lead to heart failure.
+• Sometimes, obesity, anaemia, excessive alcohol consumption, an overactive thyroid, or high blood pressure in the lungs (pulmonary hypertension) can also cause heart failure.

 Visit the Heart Failure page on the NHS website